Special Education Needs

 Special educational needs, once identified, will be the subject of discussion between the school and the child’s parents; the teachers and their support staff will then build a programme of structured support.
 A ‘need’ can be long or short term, physical, social, academic or emotional, and all children are catered for in this process, including the very able ones.
 In some circumstances the school may be supported by external agencies.

 The governors are committed to providing a high level of classroom support; this benefits all the children, not just those children with special educational needs.

-The headteacher, Carole Davies, is also the school SENCo and is currently studying for the national SENCo award.
-She liaises well with her experienced colleague Gill Davies for additonal expertise as necessary.
-Please use firstname.lastname@example.org to contact the SENCo.
+The headteacher, Carole Davies is also the school SENCo.
+Please use email@example.com to contact the SENCo.